 It has improved image stabilization that would ensure that you get proper static videos without any blurs or any distractions.
 It also has a 4K frame grab feature that would enable you to take a picture from any 4K video that you have taken.
 Overall it makes it a perfect camera for Instagram and YouTube thumbnails.

 The Canon XC15 is quite heavy at almost 4 pounds of weight.
 It has a one year warranty.
-It is aimed for professionals and it is quite different in terms of design and handling.
+It is aimed at professionals and it is quite different in terms of design and handling.
 This one might need a lot of thinking before going for it.

 - Optical Image Stabilization